Joshua-Robison/SelfDrivingCar/README.md

 # Self Driving Car

-This repository contains a python application built with kivy that uses a deep-q learning model for a self-driving car.
+This repository contains a python application that uses deep-q learning for a self-driving car model.